augustin1977/Design-Pattern/SingleTon/README.md

-Pattern SingleTon
+#Pattern SingleTon

-Just one instance of a object cam be constructed.
+Just one instance of an object can be constructed.